cyberark/conjur-openapi-spec/CONTRIBUTING.md

 * Calls both `start_editor` and `start_conjur` to bring up both Conjur and Editor containers.

 `bin/start_conjur`
-* Used to start a new local Conjur instance based on the project's `docker-compose`.
+* Used to start a new local Conjur instance based on the project's `docker compose`.
 * Both the http & https ports are exposed so requests can be made to Conjur from outside the docker network.

 `bin/start_enterprise`